giacomomarchioro/pyIIIFpres/README.md

 from IIIFpres.utilites import read_API3_json
 mymanifest = read_API3_json('manifest.json')
 ```
-This map Canvas, Annotation and the major IIIF type to iiifpapi3 clases.
-Loading the rests as dicts.
+This map Canvas, Annotation and the major IIIF types to iiifpapi3 clases, loading the rests as dicts.